Nonperturbative effects in triple-differential dijet and Z+jet production at the LHC: Analysis phase space

 \section{Analysis phase space}

 The derived variables \yboost and \ystar of Eqs.~\ref{eq:yboost} and~\ref{eq:ystar} depend on the rapidities \yone, \ytwo of the leading objects measured in a collision event.
 The latter are constrained by acceptance limitations in the experiments, \eg ATLAS or CMS~\cite{Aad:2008zzm,Chatrchyan:2008aa}, which can be expressed in terms of the coverage in pseudorapidity $\eta$ of the relevant subdetectors.
 For an optimal reconstruction, jets should be measured within coverage of the inner tracking devices extending typically up to $\etaabs\approx 2.5$.
 Muons can be measured by the ATLAS (CMS) detectors up to $\etaabs = 2.7$ (2.4), leading to a similar constraint on the rapidity \yz of the Z~boson that is reconstructed from an opposite-sign muon pair.
 The transition from coordinate axes (\yone, \ytwo) to \ybys corresponds to a rotation by $\pi/4$ in rapidity phase space.
 Applying cuts on (\yone, \ytwo) leads, after mapping to the first quadrant only, to a triangular-shaped phase space in \ybys, as illustrated in Fig.~\ref{fig:ybyszj} for the Z+jet process.
 Here, we choose a binning scheme for \yboost and \ystar with a bin width of 0.5 starting from zero up to 2.5.
 The maximum absolute rapidity allowed for either \yone or \ytwo is given by $\yboost + \ystar < \yabsmax = 3.0$, which is slightly larger than the tracker coverage.
 This results in a total of 15 \ybys bins.

 In the region where $\yboost < 0.5$, there are five bins ranging from $\ystar < 0.5$ to $2.0 \leq \ystar < 2.5$.
 Each following \yboost region has one \ystar bin less than the previous one, finishing with a single bin $\ystar < 0.5$ for $2.0 \leq \yboost < 2.5$.
 In the main part of this work, we focus on the nine bins corresponding either to a series of bins with increasing \yboost for $\ystar<0.5$, or with increasing \ystar for $\yboost<0.5$ to better showcase our observations.
-These bins are indicated by coloured boxes in Fig.~\ref{fig:ybyszj}, while results for the remaining bins, drawn with grey boxes, can be found in Figs.~\ref{fig:dijets_herwig_ak4_all}--\ref{fig:zjets_ak8_zpt_all} of the Appendix.
+These bins are indicated by coloured boxes in Fig.~\ref{fig:ybyszj}, while results for the remaining bins, drawn with grey boxes, can be found in Figs.~\ref{fig:dijets_herwig_ak4_all}--\ref{fig:zjets_ak8_zpt_all} of Appendix~\ref{sec:addmat}.

 For the final selection criteria and binning of dijet events we follow the publication by CMS~\cite{CMS:2023fix} and impose $\yabsmax = 3.0$ for the two leading jets.
 In contrast to CMS, however, we reduce the \ptjet thresholds from $\ptone > 100\GeV$ and $\pttwo > 50\GeV$ to 30\GeV and 25\GeV respectively.
 This allows for an increased overlap in phase space when comparing the dijet and Z+jet processes.